Jackie Chan

-Fang Shilong (born Chan Kong-sang; 7 April 1954), known professionally as Jackie Chan, is a Hong Kong martial artist, actor and filmmaker, known for his slapstick, acrobatic fighting style, comic timing, and innovative stunts, which he typically performs himself.
-With a film career spanning more than sixty years, he is regarded as one of the most iconic and influential martial artists in the history of cinema.
+Chan Kong-sang (born 7 April 1954), also known as Fang Shilong and known professionally as Jackie Chan and Sing Lung, is a Hong Kong martial artist, actor and filmmaker, known for his slapstick, acrobatic fighting style, comic timing, and innovative stunts, which he typically performs himself.
+With a film career spanning seven decades, he is regarded as one of the most iconic and influential martial artists in the history of cinema.
 Films in which he has appeared have grossed over $6 billion worldwide.

 Starting as one of the Seven Little Fortunes at the China Drama Academy, where he was trained in acrobatics, martial arts and acting, Chan entered the Hong Kong film industry as a stuntman before making the transition to acting.
 His breakthrough came with the action comedy Snake in the Eagle's Shadow (1978).
 He then starred in similar action comedies such as Drunken Master (1978) and The Young Master (1980).
 He made his directorial debut with The Fearless Hyena (1979), which was a box office success.
 Throughout the 1980s, he was part of the "Three Dragons" along with Sammo Hung and Yuen Biao; the three starred in six Hong Kong films together.
 Project A (1983) saw the official formation of the Jackie Chan Stunt Team and established Chan's signature style of elaborate, dangerous stunts combined with martial arts and slapstick humor, a style he further developed in a more modern setting with Wheels on Meals (1984) and Police Story (1985).
 Rumble in the Bronx (1995), which had a successful worldwide theatrical run, brought Chan into the North American mainstream.
-By the mid-1990s, he was the most popular action movie star in Asia and Europe.
+By the mid-1990s, he was the most popular action movie star in Eurasia.